cisagov/dotgov-home/pages/support/security.md

     * Similarly, attempting to visit http://history.example.gov/faq/ will redirect the user to https://history.example.gov/faq/.
     * This will happen no matter how the domain owner has configured their web server.
 In fact, this will happen even if the domain owner has no web server configured at all.

-2. Supporting web browsers will NOT allow website visitors to click through any certificate warnings a user might encounter on a website on the affected .Gov domain or any of its subdomains.
+2. Supporting web browsers will NOT allow website visitors to click through any certificate warnings a user might encounter on a website on the affected .gov domain or any of its subdomains.
 This means that affected domain owners must treat a certificate configuration issue as equivalent to downtime.
 Visitors cannot be asked to click through certificate warnings to use the website.

-### How can I verify whether a .Gov domain is preloaded?
+### How can I verify whether a .gov domain is preloaded?

 To verify whether a domain is being affected by HSTS preloading: